Mikejo5000/vsts-docs-pr/docs/work/track/adhoc-vs-managed-queries.md

 - Determine what key words will support a managed search

 	>[!NOTE]
-	>When you install the Work item search extension, you extend the full-text search engine to index all work item fields.
+	>With Work item search, searches are performed against a full-text search engine that has indexed all work item fields.

 **Use managed queries when you want to:**
 - Review or triage a group of work items